FAQ Section

 Concept Artist (Games):

 -Here is a High Concept (something that shows a large view of the environment or overall level), take 3-5 of the objects shown and drawn each of them in a front, side, back ortho views to make model sheets out of them.
-What they are looking for from the test:

 -work withen style, but expand and add own flare